D3h420/ESP32-Evil-Service/README.md

 ## 🚀 Getting Started

-A **captive portal project** running on an ESP32 board that simulates a **router firmware update**.
+A **captive portal project** running on an ESP32 board that simulates a **router firmware update** or **free network AP**.
 Once connected to the Wi-Fi network named `Evil_Service`, navigate to `http://172.0.0.1/creds`.
-This page also includes a powerful feature: the ability to change the network's SSID (the fake portal's name) on the fly.
+This page also includes the ability to change the network's SSID and style on the fly.

-Users are redirected to a page prompting them to "update their router."
-When a password is entered, it gets saved locally.

-The project contains files in two language versions **Polish** 🇵🇱 && **English** 🇬🇧

-UPDATE: CompoPortal.ino (now You can choose portal style version)
----

----

-## 🔥 Update
--  📄 Added file: Combined_CaptivePortal.ino
 -	🌐 SocialMedia Portal: new option with social media login style
 -  🎨 custom Portal: now you can choose the look of your portal directly from the /creeds tab